devopsarr/sonarr-go/sonarr/docs/ImportListResource.md

 `func (o *ImportListResource) HasListOrder() bool`

 HasListOrder returns a boolean if a field has been set.

+### GetLanguageProfileId

+`func (o *ImportListResource) GetLanguageProfileId() int32`

+GetLanguageProfileId returns the LanguageProfileId field if non-nil, zero value otherwise.

+### GetLanguageProfileIdOk

+`func (o *ImportListResource) GetLanguageProfileIdOk() (*int32, bool)`

+GetLanguageProfileIdOk returns a tuple with the LanguageProfileId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLanguageProfileId

+`func (o *ImportListResource) SetLanguageProfileId(v int32)`

+SetLanguageProfileId sets LanguageProfileId field to given value.

+### HasLanguageProfileId

+`func (o *ImportListResource) HasLanguageProfileId() bool`

+HasLanguageProfileId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)